Verstraeten Comes Up Big For Sharks Despite Team’s Up And Down Season

-But with a 17–13 overall record, an 8–8 mark in conference play, the Sharks are still alive.
+But despite that, the Sharks finished the season with an 17–14 overall record, an 8–8 mark in conference play.

-They qualified for the Florida College System Activities Association tournament in Niceville, Florida from March 11-14.
-Their opening round matchup has not been announced.
+They qualified for the Florida College System Activities Association tournament in Niceville, Florida, losing in the quarterfinals to Northwest Florida State College, 64-61, on March 11.

-Despite some ups and downs, belief remained steady inside the MDC locker room.
+Despite some ups and downs, belief remained steady inside the MDC locker room this season.

-At the center of that resilience has been sophomore forward David Verstraeten, whose season has mirrored the team’s adversity.
+At the center of that resilience was sophomore forward David Verstraeten, whose season mirrored the team’s adversity.

 “At the start of the season, I actually partially tore a ligament in my left foot that kept me out for two, three weeks,” Verstraeten said.
 “After seeing the team struggle here and there because you don’t have size that much, it was pretty clear to me that it was an immediate response for me to get back on the court and try to get the team to win.”